Aluisio-Matias/Bookaride-capstone-project-1/README.md

 - Users receive a text message confirming their booking has been created successfully using the [Twilio API].
 - Allows users and admins to send booking email confirmations to any email using Python.
 - Auto search for an address using the [Mapquest API]
-- User authentication.
+- User authentication with bcrypt.
-- Password hashing for secure password storage.
+- Password hashing with bcrypt for secure password storage.

 >[BOOKARIDE] app's goal is to make it easier for users and admins
 >to manage their bookings all in one place.